wikimedia/mediawiki-extensions-VueTest/README.md

 1. Update the Codex submodule: `git submodule update --remote --merge`
 2. Run the build script: `npm run codex:build-demos`

+NOTE: If you run into the error `missing script: build` you are running an older version of Node.js.
+Please check the Node version requirements in package.json

 ### Currently supported:

 * Single-file Vue components using ES5 (plus require/module.exports)